$\Delta$-PINNs: physics-informed neural networks on complex geometries: Numerical experiments

-The results of this experiment are summarized in Figures~\ref{fig:heat} and~\ref{fig:heat_errors}.
+The results of this experiment are summarized in Figures~\ref{fig:heat},~\ref{fig:heat_errors} and Table 1.
 First, we see that the geometry of the heat sink greatly influences the solution, as shown in Figure~\ref{fig:heat}.
 The narrow fins have more temperature reduction than the wide ones.
-Qualitatively, we observe that $\Delta-$PINN produces the closest temperature distribution to the ground truth solution.
+Qualitatively, we observe that $\Delta$-PINN produces the closest temperature distribution to the ground truth solution.
 The method is able to produce different temperature distributions for the different fins, which may be close in Euclidean distance, but are far apart in the intrinsic distance.
-When we remove the physics, we observe a good fit at the boundaries, but the method completely fails to approximate the solution within the domain, producing unrealistic temperature distributions.
-Finally, traditional PINNs tend to favor satisfying the $MSE_{\rm PDE}$, producing effectively a linear solution for which trivially $\Delta \hat{u} = 0$.
+The signed distance function PINNs produce a reasonable approximation everywhere except for the narrow fins, where there is an artificial curvature.
+Finally, traditional PINNs tend to favor satisfying the $\operatorname{MSE}_\mathrm{PDE}$, producing effectively a nearly linear solution for which trivially $\Delta \hat{u} = 0$.
 However, in this process the data provided at the boundaries is not fitted.
 Also, this method is not able to produce different temperature profiles for the different fins, correlating points that are close only in the cartesian space.
-Quantitatively, we see that the normalized mean squared error on the combined train and test sets drops 2 orders of magnitude for $\Delta$-PINNs ($1.4\cdot 10^{-3}$) when compared to traditional PINNs ($2.52\cdot10^{-1}$).
-When we remove the physics from $\Delta$-PINNs, the normalized mean squared error increases to $7.44\cdot10^{-2}$.
-It can be seen in Figure~\ref{fig:heat_errors}, central panel, that this method is able to fit well all the training points at the boundary, but fails at the test points that are inside the domain.
-Also in Figure~\ref{fig:heat_errors}, we can see that for PINNs, the correlations reflect exactly structure of the different fins.
-With this example, we have shown a problem with simple physics, a linear inverse problem, with some degree of complexity in the geometry of the domain may cause PINNs to fail while $\Delta$-PINN may successfully work.
+Quantitatively, we see that the normalized mean squared error on the combined train and test sets drops 2 orders of magnitude for $\Delta$-PINNs when compared to traditional PINNs .
+The signed distance function PINN produces an error slightly lower than $\Delta$-PINNs, through the exact imposition of the data as boundary conditions.
+The graph convolutional network produces an slighltly higher error, but with an irregular solution, as seen in Figure~\ref{fig:heat}.
+Regarding the training times, $\Delta$-PINNs is the fastest of the methods that are informed by the geometry and produce accurate results.
+Also in Figure~\ref{fig:heat_errors}, we can see that for PINNs, the correlations reflect exactly the structure of the different fins.
+With this example, we have shown that a problem with simple physics, a linear problem, with some degree of complexity in the geometry of the domain may cause PINNs to fail while $\Delta$-PINN may successfully work.